-Teens sometimes find it difficult to express their feelings, making it challenging for parents to provide an appropriate level of support.
+Teens sometimes find it difficult to express their feelings and their mental health, making it challenging for parents to provide an appropriate level of support.

 It’s not easy being a teenager, and it’s not easy being a parent to them.
 There are strategies that will help you all make it through these often emotionally turbulent years.
 Use the three tips below to help support your teen’s mental health.